sst/sst/.changeset/serious-paws-jam.md

 "sst": minor
 ---

-enforce ssl connections to S3 to stop triggering S3.5 of the AWS Foundational Security Best Practices
+Bootstrap: enforce ssl connections to S3 to stop triggering S3.5 of the AWS Foundational Security Best Practices